OliverAndreasHood/MLProject_PacAIman/README.md

 - Moving in the presence of enemies without a buff
 - Moving in the presence of enemies with a buff
 - Optimization of the number of points scored and the time to finish the game

+PacAIman base modeled on the A + Coding project https://github.com/a-plus-coding/pacman-with-python